Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/peripheral_modules.md

 - Set the PWM unit and channels to be used to modulate three-phase voltages
 - Configure PWM peripheral's frequency, dead-time, fault management etc.

-### Configuring PWM Interface using MC Plant
+### Configuring PWM Interface using Harmony Qspin
-In Motor Control Plant PWM Interface can be set in following steps.
+In Harmony Qspin PWM Interface can be set in following steps.

 1. Launch **PWM Interface** by clicking on the block